happykhan/dataflo-cookbook/docs/merging-two-sheets.md

 ![final workflow](./join-table/6.png)

 We now have an input step for the first Excel file and we need to repeat the entire process of adding and configuring an `import-from-excel-file` adaptor for the second file.
 Repeat the previous few steps and create another `import-from-excel-file` adaptor.
 Be sure to have different dataflo inputs for each `import-from-excel-file` adaptor.
 You canvas should look like the one below.

+!!! note
+    See the [Data-flo manual](https://cgps.gitbook.io/data-flo/basics/adaptors) for more information about adaptors

 ![final workflow](./join-table/9.png)